morousg/cvGPUSpeedup/README.md

 In the image above, we show two NSight Systems timelines, where before the execution of the neural network, we have to do some crops, resize, normalization and split of the color channels.

 In the case of OpenCV-CUDA, despite using the GPU you can see that OpenCV is launching many small kernels.
-This is wasting a lot of comput time in scheduling and memory accesses.
+This is wasting a lot of compute time in scheduling and memory accesses.
 You can even see some small Device to Device copies, which the DL programmers thought they needed.

 With cvGPUSpeedup since the syntax is pretty similar to OpenCV, and all the parameters passed are OpenCV types, they managed to do the same operations but in 1/167th of the time, and reduced the amount of memory required in the GPU.